 Students can participate in teams of 2 to 4 members, and must be registered by a teacher at their school or an educator from a non-profit educational organization.
 Upon completion of the miniRacecar course, they will receive a certificate of completion from the BWSI at MIT.
 Completion of miniRacecar is required to take part in Racecar Challenge.

-- With little knowledge of programming (Python) or robotics, although we strongly advise students, in particular students in 1st and 2nd Gymnasio, to already have good familiarity with Python,
+- With little knowledge of programming (Python), although for miniRacecar, we strongly advise students, in particular students in 1st and 2nd Gymnasio, to already have good familiarity with Python,

 - Forming teams of 2 to 4 members,